What is hydrogen therapy

 Hydrogen inhalation – more concentrated and targeted use

-Hydrogen inhalation provides a faster and more concentrated exposure of molecular hydrogen via the lungs and circulation.
-This form is often used in more structured contexts, both at home and in professional environments.
-For a more thorough review of technology, safety and practical use, you can read further here:
+Hydrogen inhalation provides faster and more concentrated exposure to molecular hydrogen via the lungs and circulation.
+This form is often used in more structured settings, both at home and in professional environments.
+For a more thorough review of the technology, safety, and practical use, you can read more here:

 https://unovita.no/blogs/news/hydrogeninhalasjon